 Menopause and Sexuality: Love, Sex & Valentine's Day

 Menopause and sexuality is one of the many challenges of midlife that can take a toll on romantic relationships.
-If libido is not as robust as it used to be (or is non-existent), or sex is painful due to hormonal changes, or your relationship is in choppy waters for whatever reason(s), intimacy is suddenly a whole lot less attractive.
+If libido is not as robust as it used to be (or is non-existent), or sex is painful due to hormonal changes, or your relationship is on the brink of divorce for whatever reason(s), intimacy is suddenly a whole lot less attractive.

 And midlife comes with plenty of “reasons”: caring for teenage children and/or aging parents, increased responsibilities at work, concerns about financial security in retirement, health worries — who has the energy to even think about sex, much less engage in it?